Skip to main content

 Tuesday, October 18, 2005

-Warner worked for OSU for 33 years and his economic-savvy brought a lot of attention to the university.
-He is mainly noted for his research that emphasized practical issues in public finance, education and transportation in Oklahoma.
+Warner worked for OSU for 33 years, and his economic savvy brought considerable attention to the university.
+He is mainly noted for his research, which emphasized practical issues in Oklahoma's public finance, education and transportation.

 “Larkin has been a tremendous asset to the state when it comes to our policy on expenditures.
 He worked on a project with the Kerr Foundation for years that actually tracked state expenditures and their functions and services.
-He knows how to interpret his findings and convert them into budgetary policy recommendations that can help the state develop over the long-term,” says Lage.
+He knows how to interpret his findings and convert them into budgetary policy recommendations that can help the state develop over the long term,” Lage said.

-Warner’s own collection of research is available for use at the library.
+Warner’s research collection is available at the library.

-As for his hall of fame honor, Warner insists it’s really the result of “being in the right institutional setting with colleagues and administrators who shared my commitment to research and public service for economic development in Oklahoma.”
+Warner insists his Hall of Fame honor is the result of “being in the right institutional setting with colleagues and administrators who shared my commitment to research and public service for economic development in Oklahoma.”

-“It is amazing that three of these individuals, all of whom are retired members of the Department of Economics and Legal Studies in business at OSU, have preceded me as hall of fame honorees—Richard Poole, Richard Leftwich and Robert Sandmeyer.”
+“It is amazing that three of these individuals, all of whom are retired members of the Department of Economics and Legal Studies in business at OSU, have preceded me as Hall of Fame honorees — Richard Poole, Richard Leftwich and Robert Sandmeyer,” he said.

 MENUCLOSE